Youth Camps and COVID-19: Frequently Asked Questions (FAQ)

 OEC’s current guidance applies to all kinds of camps, although OEC recognizes that great variation exists.
 If CDC or DPH issue more specific guidance for youth camps, OEC will consider how different types of camps are addressed and determine if additional clarification or modification is needed.

-The requirement for no more than 10 children in one space also applies when children are engaged in swimming activities.
+Camps may contact their local health department/districts for direction regarding the use of pools during the camp season.
+The requirement for no more than 14 children in one space also applies when children are engaged in swimming activities.
 A minimum of 6 feet between groups shall be maintained.
 Continuous wearing of masks or cloth face coverings by staff is not required in outdoor workspaces where staff do not regularly come within 6 feet of others.

-The requirement for no more than 10 children in one space also applies when children are dining.
-If the dining hall is very large and 2 or 3 groups of 10 children can remain at least 6 feet apart, all 3 groups may be in the dining hall at one time.
-However, if the camp serves over 30, approval to do so must be granted and such approval requires each group of 10 children to be in separate rooms.
+The requirement for no more than 14 children in one space also applies when children are dining.
+If the dining hall is very large and 2 or 3 groups of 14 children can remain at least 6 feet apart, all 3 groups may be in the dining hall at one time.
+If the camp serves over 30, approval to do so must be granted and such approval requires each group of 14 children to be in separate rooms.
 Therefore, at camps serving over 30 children, only one group of children may be in the dining hall at one time.
 Camps are encouraged to utilize extra rotations to reduce the number of children and staff in the dining hall at one time to achieve social distancing norms.

 Health and immunization records for children that previously attended the camp that expire during the declared emergency are acceptable.
 Health and immunization records for children that have been attending a legally operating child care program or school that has been temporarily closed due to COVID-19 are not required — provided the parent attests in writing that the child is up-to-date with their physical examination and immunizations and provides information regarding any disabilities and/or special health care needs.